Freelancer – What is a freelancer?

 - Fewer benefits: many companies offer benefits for their employees, such as insurance or pension plans.
 Self-employed freelancers would be responsible for their own perks and benefits.

-Debitoor and freelancers
+Debitoor invoicing software for freelancers

 As a freelancer, one of your main duties will be keeping on top of your finances.
 With Debitoor invoicing software you can create professional invoices, take control of your accounting, and get an instant overview of your cash flow.